webrcade/webrcade-docs/docs/feeds/resources/dropbox.md

 The following is an example of a simple webЯcade feed that includes the Dropbox link to the excellent Sega Master System homebrew game Darc (outlined in the steps above).

-There is also a tab named, *"Shortened URLs*", wherein the link has been shortened (via [TinyURL](https://tinyurl.com)).
+There is also a tab named, *"Shortened URLs*", wherein the link has been shortened (see [TinyURL page](./tinyurl.md#shortened-urls)).
 Shortening of URLs is recommended as it reduces the size of the overall feed and mitigates false-positive blocking by simple URL filters.

 === "Full URL"
     ``` json hl_lines="11"